StamusNetworks/scirius/doc/ruleset.rst

 Suppress alerts
 ~~~~~~~~~~~~~~~

-Click on ``Appliances`` and select/choose the desired StamusN probe.
-Click on the particular ``sid`` for the alerts that would need to be suppressed.
-On the
+From any table displaying a list of alerts, click on the particular ``sid`` for the alerts that would need to be suppressed.
+This will
-new screen make sure you are on the ``Rule stats`` tab then you can either click on ``Suppress rule`` under ``Action`` on the menu on the left hand side or choose directly by source or destination by clicking on
+display the rule page.
+There you can click on ``Edit rule`` under ``Action`` on the menu on the left hand side, then select ``Suppress rule`` in the same menu.
+From the rule page you can also reach the suppression creation page by being on the ``Ip and Time stats`` or ``Advanced Data`` tabs and clicking on
 the ``x`` next to the IP address.

 On the new page you will be informed if there already is some threshold or suppression in effect for that particular signature.
 The available fields are:

 - ``Ruleset`` for which ruleset this configuration applies